laythyum/tawasul_test_version/README.md

-# Tawasul - Backend Test Version
+# Tawasul - Backend Test Version (this is a really old test version)

 This is the second test version of **Tawasul**, a communication and social platform.
 This version focuses solely on the **backend logic** and **database functionality**.